tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/09_timeseries.rst

 -  Valid date strings can be converted to datetime objects using ``to_datetime`` function or as part of read functions.
--  Datetime objects in Pandas supports calculations, logical operations and convenient date-related properties using the ``dt`` accessor.
+-  Datetime objects in pandas supports calculations, logical operations and convenient date-related properties using the ``dt`` accessor.
 -  A ``DatetimeIndex`` contains these date-related properties and supports convenient slicing.